How To Get Kids To Write Using Outer Space

 - writing center cards.

 The outer space writing prompts are also a part of the Writing Prompts of the Week Club and the Writing Teacher's Roadmap Club.
-Do not purchase if you are a part of this club.

 The Writing Prompts of the Week Club is a great way to always have writing prompts ready to download and use.
 New prompts are continually added to the club.
 The price increases each time new prompts are added.
 Buy your Writing Prompts of the Week Bundle NOW to save you money!